Anthony Joshua vs Alexander Povetkin: Aftermath

+Main Event

 After a tentative start to the opening round which saw neither fighter land significant punches, Povetkin landed a three-punch combination ending with a left hook in the final seconds of the round, momentarily stunning Joshua and leaving the champion with a broken and bloodied nose.
 The action picked up in the second, with Povetkin landing hooks to the head and body at close range while Joshua, opting to fight at a distance to utilise his height and reach advantage, landed jabs and straight-right hands to the head and body.
 Povetkin suffered a cut above his right eye towards the end of the round.
 Rounds three through six saw much of the same; Povetkin finding success up close with hooks and Joshua with jabs and straight right hands at range.
 Povetkin suffered a cut above his left eye in round four.
 Halfway through the seventh round, Joshua landed a right hand which visibly stunned Povetkin.
 After several follow up punches, Joshua landed a left-hook right-hand combination, knocking Povetkin to the canvas.
 Povetkin rose to his feet before the referee's count of ten, only to be met by a flurry of punches while against the ropes, prompting referee Steve Gray to wave off the fight, at 1 minute and 59 seconds into the round, after which Povetkin stumbled and fell to the canvas for a second time.
 At the time of the stoppage, all three judges' had Joshua ahead on the scorecards at 59–55, and 58–56 twice.

+Aftermath

+Speaking after the bout Joshua praised Povetkin saying "Povetkin is a very tough challenger, he proved that with good left hooks and counter punches.
+I came in here to have fun, and give it my best.
+I knew he was strong to the head but weak to the body.
+I was just mixing it up.
+It could have been seven, maybe nine, maybe 12 rounds to get him out of there, but the ultimate aim was to be victorious and I got my knockout streak back."
+When asked about his next opponent once again called out WBC champion Deontay Wilder "My number one choice would be Wilder.
+All I want to fight is serious challengers.
+If Dillian wants to fight here he is also more than welcome."
+Less than 24 hours before the first bell Wilder had signed to challenge Lineal champion Tyson Fury who had ended a 2 and a half years absence from the ring in June.

+Joshua's performance was praised as perhaps his best so far with BBC Sport's boxing correspondent Mike Costello saying "It was a brilliantly placed and timed right hand.
+He was getting the measure of Povetkin in the early rounds.
+Unlike Carlos Takam and Parker - Joshua's last two opponents - Povetkin was here to win.
+I think the quality of opponent, for all Povetkin has done, for me, the way he was beaten makes it the most impressive display of Joshua's career."